 By all accounts, mobile is the marketing industry’s jet fuel.
-The ever-increasing amount of time spent on mobile phones, exciting technological advancements, and the growing demand for mobile ad space should give every mobile marketer the warm and fuzzy feeling of reassurance that they are working in the right industry!
-And this year’s trends are setting the tone for where we are headed in the years to come.
+The ever-increasing amount of time spent on mobile phones means the demand for mobile ad space also continues to grow.
+Every mobile marketer should feel warm and fuzzy, knowing that they’re working in a high demand industry with no signs of slowing down.
+And from the looks of it, this year’s trends are setting the tone for where we are headed in the years to come.

 We asked the Mobile Masterminds to spot the mobile marketing trends in 2019 and make a few predictions for where they think the industry is heading.
-Check out their insightful comments below and keep up with the best new strategies and trends for 2019 mobile marketing.
+Check out their insightful comments below and keep up with the best new strategies and trends in mobile marketing in 2019.

 The top mobile app marketing trends in 2019